Alexandru-S/portfolio-nextjs/README.md

 ### Makefile

-Commands are available to be run from the Makefile also
+Commands are available to be run from the Makefile also, all that is needed is to type `make` and the command.